Skip to main content

 Introduction

-Recovery Manager extends the capabilities of Ransomware Defender by automating data recovery in the event of a cyberattack.
-Integrated into the Event and Event History tabs, Ransomware Defender caches audit event history, allowing for recovery of data from before an attack is detected.
+Recovery Manager extends the capabilities of Data Security by automating data recovery in the event of a cyberattack.
+Integrated into the Event and Event History tabs, Data Security caches audit event history, allowing for recovery of data from before an attack is detected.
 This historical data is accessible through Recovery Manager, where you can perform targeted recoveries using file or path-based filters.

 This solution provides full coverage across detection, response, and recovery, automating each step of the attack lifecycle.
 Recovery Manager highlights recoverable data if a snapshot was taken before the first event affecting the relevant path.